Playwright Locators Best Practices

 How often should I update my locators?

 Review your locators whenever significant changes are made to the application's UI.
-Regular maintenance prevents test breakage due to outdated selectors.
+Regular maintenance prevents test failures caused by outdated selectors.